Quest-in/Big-Blue-Refilled/README.md

 # Notes
 RO configs may be slightly unbalanced, I haven't tested them that extensivly, but gs2 *should* be able to do TLI with a correctish amount of payload.
 Also, RSS/Non RO isn't done, the current configs are just there to contribute to the RO configs

+-# Yes, the all of the Original Big Blue has been wiped, no CKAN, No SpaceDock, No Git.
+I've finally wiped away the pain and suffering it had caused me

 ## Roadmap: https://trello.com/b/30Nx85Lb/big-blue-refilled

 ## Discord Server: https://discord.gg/JfuYbWAxxB